Dental care

 This increase in saliva can help to wash away the plaque which builds up on your teeth.
 Moreover, the sticky nature of chewing gum can help to dislodge bits of food which might be caught in your teeth.

-However, you should be cautious when having sugar-free chewing gum as it likely contains a sweetener called sorbitol.
+However, be cautious when using sugar-free chewing gum, as it is likely to contain a sweetener called sorbitol.
 When taken in large quantities, sorbitol can have a laxative effect.

 Always spit out your gum into a bin when you have finished chewing it.
 It's a common myth that swallowed gum will take seven years to digest or that it sticks to the inside of you and clogs you up.
 The fact is, chewing gum will eventually be passed through your body like everything else.
 However, chewing gum offers no nutritional value, so it's advised not to swallow it.